pavel-hrdina/dotfiles/README.md

 ## Installation

 The script is made for openSUSE Tumbleweed.
 I didn't include Nvidia support.
+(I still need to create a script, but I don't have time for that right now, it'll be done when it's done.)

 > [!CAUTION]
 > Examine the script thoroughly before executing it on your system, as it may cause harm to your system.